google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

   }
 };
 ```
 Once we have created the shortcut, we can now register it.
-This will allow us
+Add the below code
-to assign it a key mapping.
+to `playground.html` in order to register your shortcut.
 ```js
 Blockly.ShortcutRegistry.registry.register(moveToStack);
 ```